 Director Tim Hunter wrote the script for the often disturbing Over the Edge (1979) for director Jonathan Kaplan.
 Over the Edge dealt with a group of disaffected teens whose sole gathering point, a local community centre, is threatened by closure due to a community curfew on teens, something that instead serves to exacerbate their aimlessness.
 Making his directorial debut with River’s Edge, Tim Hunter returned to the same territory of disaffected teen nihilism.
 River’s Edge was loosely based on a real-life incident in San Jose in the early 1980s where teenager Anthony Broussard killed his girlfriend and none of his peers seemed moved to do anything.

-Tim Hunter later directed the serial killer thriller Paint It Black (1989); the tv movie The Colony (1995), which concerns sinister happenings in a gated community; and Control (2004) about the attempts to chemically harness the murderous tendencies of an executed man.
+Tim Hunter later directed the serial killer thriller Paint It Black (1989); the tv movie The Colony (1995), which concerns sinister happenings in a gated community; and Control (2004) about the attempts to chemically harness the murderous tendencies of an executed man; and Smiley Face Killers (2020) based on a group of theoretically speculated true-life serial killers.
 None of his subsequent work has the chill sociological effect of either Over the Edge or River’s Edge.
 Outside of that, most of Tim Hunter’s work has been in tv with series such as Beverly Hills 90210, Twin Peaks, Eerie Indiana, Chicago Hope, Homicide: Life on the Streets, Mad Men, House M.D. and Dexter, among others.